-Figure 2: Types of Government Guarantee
+Figure 2.
+Types of government guarantee

 There are many examples where Government had to bear disproportionate financial obligation due to guarantee.
 The Korean case of revenue guarantee for road linking Seoul to airport at Incheon is one such example.
 Another example is the Sydney Harbour Tunnel.
 From our survey on assessment methods, we have not seen cost of guarantees is incorporated in the exercise.
-While to include this in the methodology seems appropriate, valuation of guarantees, particularly those contingent in nature, such as revenue support, guarantee on return, demand guarantee and debt guarantee, is not easily done.
+While to include this in the methodology seems appropriate, valuation of guarantees, particularly those contingents in nature, such as revenue support, guarantee on return, demand guarantee and debt guarantee, is not easily done.

-viii.
-Discount Rate: Choice of discount rate is important in the assessment exercise as project incurs costs and generates benefits at different point of time.
+8) Discount Rate: Choice of discount rate is important in the assessment exercise as project incurs costs and generates benefits at different point of time.
 Given the public nature of the PPP project, the choice of discount rate has to take into account national objective and not purely private financial objective.
-From theoretical perspective, there are several choices of discount rate11 and the selection of one over the others should be dictated by specific condition in each country.
+From theoretical perspective, there are several choices of discount rate and the selection of one over the others should be dictated by specific condition in each country.
+Zhuang, et. al. [6] identifies four choices, namely (i) Social Rate of Time Preference (SRTP) which is the rate a society is willing to postpone a unit of current consumption in exchange for more future consumption; (ii) Marginal Social Opportunity Cost of Capital (SOC) defines as the opportunity cost of public investment displaces private investment expressed in terms of rate of return; (iii) Weighted Average Approach of (i) and (ii).
+In case where foreign borrowing is also a funding source, the average also includes cost of this borrowing; (iv) Shadow Price of Capital.
 More specifically is whether project displaces consumption or private investment.
-However, real situation is not clear cut and more often than not, it is a mixture of both.
+However, real situation is not clear-cut and more often than not, it is a mixture of both.
 The issue about discount rate is made more complicated when project is impacting more than one generation (30 to 40 years) and in this regard the issue of intergeneration equity need to be considered.
 In practice, the choice of social discount rate across the world has been mainly between Social Rate of Time Preference (SRTP), Marginal Social Opportunity Cost of Capital (SOC) and the weighted average of the two.

 The World Bank is adopting the weighted approach with rates ranging from 10% to 12%.
 Hence, to resolve this issue on the choice of discount rate, we are recommending that ASEAN countries follow the practice of the World Bank.